-If you decide to allow retailers to pay for items after they place their order, you will need to determine how you are going to collect those payments.
-You can do this through an invoice system where you send buyers a tab that they have to pay by the due date.
+If you decide to allow retailers to pay for items after they place their orders, you will need to determine how you will collect those payments.
+You can do this through an invoice system where you send buyers a tab they must pay by the due date.
 Alternatively, you can use a delayed payment app like Afterpay to send invoices and automatically charge buyers on the set payment dates.

 Step 5: Photograph Your Products

 The next thing you want to do is photograph your products for your website.
 For this, you will want to get a nice camera, create a clean backdrop where your products will stand out, and take photos of all the important product angles.
 The biggest things you want from your photos are that they give retailers all the information they could want about your products and present your merchandise in the best light.
 If you want to DIY your photos, check our guide on how to take quality product photos at home.

 If you are using Faire as your wholesale marketplace, this is your last step—Faire will create your product pages for you after you submit your photos and line sheet.
 Otherwise, you will upload your photos to your marketplace shop page and create product pages from there.

 Step 6: Create Your Line Sheet or Inventory Catalog

 A line sheet is the catalog buyers will use to place an order on your products; it displays all your product images and their descriptions, wholesale prices, IDs or names, and any other important information.
 Line sheets are supposed to give buyers an overview of everything you offer, so keep your formatting simple and clean for easy reading.